 Car crashes come in a variety of forms.
 Some are more common than others, while others are more severe.
-All of them, though, comes with a significant potential for victims to suffer serious personal injuries.
-Some of the car accidents that can happen in Florida include:
+All of them, though, come with a significant potential for victims to suffer serious personal injuries.
+Some types of car accidents that can happen include:

 - Rollover accidents

 - Hit-and-run accidents